cdktf/cdktf-provider-cloudflare/docs/userAgentBlockingRule.python.md

 The configuration target.

-You must set the target to `ip` when specifying an IP address in the rule.
+You must set the target to `ua` when specifying a user agent in the rule.
-Available values: "ip", "ip6", "ip_range", "asn", "country".
+Available values: "ua".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.5.0/docs/resources/user_agent_blocking_rule#target UserAgentBlockingRule#target}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.6.0/docs/resources/user_agent_blocking_rule#target UserAgentBlockingRule#target}

 ---